A complete guide to AQA A-Level Psychology

 Research methods

 Experimental methods, observational techniques, self-report, correlations, sampling, ethics, validity, reliability, peer review, descriptive and inferential statistics.
-Around 25–30% of the entire A-Level.
+A major proportion of the marks across the qualification.
 Drill it weekly.

 Exam tip for Paper 2 Research methods questions often give you a study scenario and ask you to identify the IV, the DV, the type of design, the appropriate statistical test and the level of measurement.
-Make a one-page decision tree showing how to choose between t-test, Mann-Whitney, Wilcoxon, chi-squared and Spearman's.
-It is a 4–6 mark answer you can lock in.
+Make a one-page decision tree showing how to choose between t-test, Mann-Whitney, Wilcoxon, chi-squared and Spearman's – these stats-test questions come up reliably across papers.

 Paper 3: Issues and options in psychology